 Attendees will also explore how the progress of projects can be tracked in order to successfully achieve project-specific objectives.

 By the end of the course, participants will feel confident to exploit of the potential of project management systems to better connect, communicate and collaborate.

 They will have devised effective ways to improve the standard of teaching, which promotes equal opportunities to learn, grow and excel for everybody.

 Exploiting project management systems, they will have designed ready-to-use solutions which can lead to a successful culmination of work within their educational communities and classes.

-- Become self-aware of your role as a teacher and what it means to be part of a bigger team;
+- Become self-aware of their role as teachers and what it means to be part of a bigger team;

-- Reflect and refresh your approach to teaching, while learning to maximize your strengths and build yourself as a teacher;
+- Reflect on and refresh their approach to teaching, while learning to maximize their strengths;

-- Practice effective communication techniques, as well as experience creative management tools;
+- Practice effective communication techniques, as well as experience the usefulness of management tools;

 - Conduct project planning activities that accurately forecast project costs, timelines, and quality;

-- Implement processes for successful resource, communication, and risk and change management;
+- Implement processes for successful management of resource, communication, risk and change;

 - Demonstrate effective project execution and control techniques that result in successful projects;